konfig-dev/openai-sdks/typescript/README.md

 ## openai-edge-streaming@1.0.0
-This unofficial OpenAI library provides convenient access to the [OpenAI API](https://platform.openai.com/docs/api-reference/) from Node.js applications.
-This library can be used in browser (not recommended as you woukd expose your API key), edge, and server environments.
-It improves upon the official library
+This unofficial OpenAI library provides convenient access to the [OpenAI API](https://platform.openai.com/docs/api-reference/).
+This library can be used in browser (not recommended as you would expose your API key), edge, and server environments.
+It improves upon the official library by:
-by:

 1. Reorganizing OpenAI's endpoints into namespaces
 2. Adding support for usage in [Next.js Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime) by passing [`useFetch: true`](#usage-in-nextjs-edge-runtime)